-A consortium of Bulgarian local economic development iobs and the investment of 140 million Euros in new and expanding businesses.
+A consortium of Bulgarian cities implemented 25 new local economic development the creation of 2,500 new iobs and the investment of 140 million Euros in new and expanding businesses.

-JORDAN: Partners in Amman designed and implemented centralized medical waste collection and disposal practices that helped to afeguard the health of the
+Partners in Amman designed and implemented centralized medical waste collection and disposal practices that helped to afeguard the health of the operating procedures that reflect industry standards water distribution and management centers.